-If British Columbia law applies, the giving of this notice exempts your plan sponsor from the requirements under the Financial Institutions Act (British Columbia).
+If British Columbia law applies, the giving of this notice exempts your employer from the requirements under the British Columbia Financial Institutions Act.

 If Quebec law applies, any uninsured benefit is not under the supervision and control of the Autorité des marchés financiers.